pramnora/qb64/cryptography/rot13/README.md

 which is because the computer works so much *faster* at doing both the 'encoding/decoding' process;
 than would any human being who has to process it, either:

- - manually, inside of their mind/
+ - manually, inside of their mind
  - or else, by writing it down by hand onto paper

 ...and, so, it is for these reasons why the computer is really best suited to solving cryptograpy problems.